 Everyone has something in his or her life that needs to be prayed away.

-It may not be unwanted SSA, but everyone struggles with something broken deep inside that falls short of God's best and causes grief to God’s heart -- and that can be life-controlling and seemingly resistant to change.
-Something such as as any sexual activity outside the boundaries of gender-diverse marriage between one man and one woman.
+It may not be unwanted SSA, but everyone struggles with some form of spiritual and psychological dis-integration that falls short of God's best and causes grief to God’s heart -- and that can be life-controlling and seemingly resistant to change.
+That "something" can include any sexual activity outside the boundaries of gender-diverse marriage between one man and one woman.
 Biblically-grounded Christians know this to be true about themselves.

-In Higher Ground, we do not consider active homosexuality to be The Big Sin.
-But the temptation or reality of acting on those desires is not exempt from God’s call to all Christians to “be not conformed to the pattern of this world, but be transformed by the renewing of your mind.
+In Higher Ground, we do not consider homoerotic relating to be The Big Sin.
+But the temptation or practice of acting on those desires is not exempt from God’s call to all Christians to “be not conformed to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”
 (Romans 12:2)

 Is it your aim then to make gay people straight?

 A feature of the walk of faith for any committed Christian is the pursuit of redemptive change in his or her life.
-One of the changes that we who are participants in Higher Ground seek is to receive ever more of God’s grace for gaining greater freedom from feeling controlled in our thoughts and actions by unwanted feelings of SSA.
+One of the changes that we who are participants in Higher Ground seek is to receive ever more of God’s grace for gaining greater freedom from feeling controlled in our thoughts and actions by unwanted attractions.

 Testimonies of both types of sanctified outcomes have emerged from our fellowship in Higher Ground and among others personally known to us.